Shothole borer (Scolytus rugulosus)

 Ambrosia beetle (Xyleborinus spp.)

 Pest description and crop damage Shothole borers are small beetles that were introduced to North America and have been found in the PNW since the early 1900s.
 They are pests of forest trees, ornamental shade trees, and shrubs as well as fruit trees.
 Apple, pear, cherry, and plum all are attacked.
 Borers are primarily a problem on injured or stressed plants, but healthy trees growing adjacent to blocks of neglected trees also may be attacked.
 The adult shothole borer is a brownish black beetle about 0.08 inch long.
 The larvae are white, legless, and about 0.17 inch long.
 A similar wood-boring beetle, the ambrosia beetle, is about 0.12 inch long, dark brown or black, and covered with yellowish hairs.
 The larva is pinkish-white, legless, cylindrical, and 0.17 inch long when mature.
 Larvae and adults of both these species bore into the cambial and vascular tissues of trees, weakening them and causing wilting and dieback of individual stems and branches.
 Trunks and branches can be completely riddled with galleries.

 Biology and life history Shothole borer overwinters as a larva in burrows beneath the bark of infested trees.
-They pupate here, then adults emerge in spring or early summer, mate, and fly to susceptible trees to feed at the base of leaves or small twigs.
+They pupate within the tree, then adults emerge in spring or early summer, mate, and fly to susceptible trees to feed at the base of leaves or small twigs.
 They then tunnel into the tree, excavating galleries parallel to the wood grain.
 They lay eggs along the gallery.
 The eggs hatch, and the larvae feed by tunneling at right angles to the main burrow, causing a characteristic pattern of damage.
 The burrows are filled with frass and increase in diameter as the larvae mature.
 After 6 to 8 weeks, the larvae pupate at the ends of the galleries, then emerge as adults starting in August.
 The many small, round exit holes this creates gives a "shothole" effect.
 There are two generations per year.